Systems Engineering and Architecture: Principles, Models, Tools, and Applications

-Professor Edward Crawley is the Ford Professor of Engineering at MIT.
-He received an SB (1976) and an SM (1978) in Aeronautics and Astronautics, and an ScD (1981) in Aerospace Structures from MIT.
+Professor Edward Crawley is the Ford Professor of Engineering at MIT and President of the Skolkovo Institute of Science and Technology.
 He currently serves as the Director of the Bernard M. Gordon – MIT Engineering Leadership Program, an effort to significantly strengthen the quality of engineering leadership education for competitiveness and innovation.
 From 2003 to 2006 he served as the Executive Director of the Cambridge – MIT Institute.
 For the previous seven years, he served as the Department Head of Aeronautics and Astronautics at MIT, leading the strategic realignment of the department.
+He received an SB (1976) and an SM (1978) in Aeronautics and Astronautics and an ScD (1981) in Aerospace Structures from MIT.

-Recently, his research has focused on the domain of architecture, design and decision support in complex technical systems that involve economic and stakeholder issues.
+Recently, Crawley's research has focused on the domain of architecture, design, and decision support in complex technical systems that involve economic and stakeholder issues.
 His work spans a range from the development of underlying theory, typified by a recent paper on the Algebra of Systems, to the development of methods and tools, such as Object Process Networks and Architecture Decision Graphs.
 It extends as far as a consulting role on the design of actual systems.
-Currently he is engaged with NASA, on the design of its lunar and earth observing systems, and with BP on oil exploration system designs.
+He worked with NASA on the design of its lunar and earth observing systems and with BP on oil exploration system designs.

-Professor Dov Dori is Visiting Professor at MIT's Engineering Systems Division (ESD).
+Professor Dov Dori is a Lecturer at MIT's Engineering Systems Division (ESD).
 Between 2001 and 2008 he was Head of Technion's Area of Information Systems Engineering at the Faculty of Industrial Engineering and Management, and Research Affiliate at MIT.
-Between 1999 and 2001 he was Visiting Faculty at MIT's Sloan and ESD.
+Between 1999 and 2001 he was Visiting Faculty MIT Sloan and ESD.
 Professor Dori received his B.Sc. in Industrial Engineering and Management from the Technion in 1975, M.Sc. in Operations Research from Tel Aviv University in 1981, and Ph.D. in Computer Science from Weizmann Institute of Science, Israel, in 1988.
 Between 1978 and 1984 he was Chief Industrial Engineer of the MERKAVA Tank Production Plant.
-His research interests include Model-Based Systems Engineering, Systems Development and Lifecycle Methodologies, Information Systems Engineering, Computer Aided Software Engineering and Web systems engineering.
-Dov Dori has developed the Machine Drawing Understanding System (MDUS) and Object-Process Methodology (OPM).
-Between 1999 and 2001 Prof. Dori was Associate Editor of IEEE Transaction on Pattern Analysis and Machine Intelligence (T-PAMI).
+His research interests include Model-Based Systems Engineering, Systems Development and Lifecycle Methodologies, Information Systems Engineering, Computer Aided Software Engineering, and Web systems engineering.
+Dori has developed the Machine Drawing Understanding System (MDUS) and Object-Process Methodology (OPM).
+Between 1999 and 2001 Dori was Associate Editor of IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).
 He is Associate Editor of Systems Engineering, INCOSE's flagship journal.
 He is author/co-editor of four books and author of over 130 publications.
-Prof. Dori is Fellow of the International Association for Pattern Recognition (IAPR), a Senior Member of IEEE and ACM, and a member of INCOSE.
-He has been consultant and invited lecturer for companies including Pratt and Whitney Canada, Ford Motor Company, FAA, NASA, The MITRE Corporation, Xerox, Kodak, and others.
+Dori is Fellow of the International Association for Pattern Recognition (IAPR), a Senior Member of IEEE and ACM, and a member of INCOSE.
+He has been a consultant and invited lecturer for companies including Pratt and Whitney Canada, Ford Motor Company, FAA, NASA, The MITRE Corporation, Xerox, Kodak, and others.

 Links & Resources

-- Professor Crawley wins National Academy of Engineering's Gordon Prize, January 4, 2011--click here to read the article.
+- Crawley wins National Academy of Engineering’s Gordon Prize

 - Friedenthal, S., Moore, A., and Steiner, R. A Practical Guide to SysML: The Systems Modeling Language.
 Morgan Kaufmann, 2008.